danilo-moura-pereira/danilo-moura-pereira/README.md

 -->

 <!-- Introducing messages -->
-- 🌱 I’m stick to TypeScript, ReactJS, AngularJS, React Native, Node JS/Next.JS and more...
+- 🌱 I’m stick to C, FreeRTOS and more...
-- 💪 Working hard: I'm a backend developer with 20+ years experiences with Java, but 5 years had been enough for put me out of date with these bunch of new techs.
-I'm comming back guys!
-Wait up!😂
+- 💪 Working hard: I'm a backend developer with 20+ years experiences with Java.
+For now I'm working hard with IoT and embedded systems.
 - 📩 How to contact me: danilo.mourapereira@gmail.com

 <!-- Vercel panels - app and languages -->